jiko/stopabadcure/_posts/2013-10-30-Sales-tax-plan-affords-too-little-accountability-says-KC-Business-Journal.md

 It is clear that the Jackson County measure was meant to minimize county involvement as much as possible.
 An outline presented to the Kansas City Business Journal editorial board included no county representative on the board -- the same board that would hire a scientific director and appoint both community and scientific advisory boards.

-Promises that Jackson County will receive a 20-percent cut of revenue resulting from the proposed Institute for Translational Medicine are fuzzy, at best.
+Promises that Jackson County will receive a 20-percent cut of revenue resulting from the proposed **Institute for Translational Medicine** are fuzzy, at best.
 How much revenue will the institute stand to receive after taking into account the interests of scientists and institutions instrumental in the basic scientific work that the translation institute seeks to commercialize?
-How will partners Children's Mercy Hospitals and Clinics, St. Luke's Health System and the University of Missouri-Kansas City be compensated for their collaboration?
+How will partners **Children's Mercy Hospitals and Clinics**, **St. Luke's Health System** and the **University of Missouri-Kansas City** be compensated for their collaboration?
 What about interests of any outside investors?

 The answer is that no one can say.
 Backers say negotiations are underway and would continue beyond Election Day.